 - i.
 Wivelsfield Village Hall, off Eastern Road - ii.
-Sports Pavilion , adjacent to the Village Hall - iii.
-Village green , adjacent to the Village Hall - iv.
-All places of worship -
+Sports Pavilion, adjacent to the Village Hall - iii.
+Village green, adjacent to the Village Hall - iv.
+All places of worship - a.

-- a.
 St Peter & St John the Baptist, Church Lane - b.
 Ote Hall Chapel, Ditchling Road - c.
 Bethel Chapel, Ditchling Road - d.
 The Church of Jesus Christ of the Latter Day Saints, North Common Road - v.
 Wivelsfield Church hall, Church Lane - vi.
 Wivelsfield Londis Shop, North Common Road - vii.
 Wivelsfield Post Office, North Common Road (located within vi above) - viii.
-The Cock Inn Public House, North Common Road http://www.lewes.gov.uk/Files/plan CIL Regulation 123 List Submission Version.pdf Wivelsfield Parish Neighbourhood Plan: Pre-Submission Plan February 2015
+The Cock Inn Public House, North Common Road

 Proposals that result in the loss of an existing local employment or business use, will be resisted, unless it can be demonstrated that its continued use is no longer viable.
-Proposals to expand an existing employment or business use will be supported, provided their impact on flood risk, local amenity, traffic and landscape can be satisfactory mitigated.
+Proposals to expand an existing employment or business use will be supported, provided their impact on flood risk, local amenity, traffic and landscape can be satisfactory mitigated and any unavoidable harm to the significance of a heritage asset is robustly justified.